 Shawn Hornbeck had last been seen riding his bike in October 2002 near his home in Richwoods, Mo.

-He was found four years later, at age 15, in the apartment of Michael Devlin in suburban St. Louis by police executing a routine search warrant.
+He was found four years later, at age 15, along with another teen, in the apartment of Michael Devlin in suburban St. Louis by police executing a routine search warrant.

 The families of the two boys said their rescue was the end of a nightmare.